layer8secure/extron-smp-inject/README.md

 This tool exploits [CVE-2024-50960](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-50960) — OS command injection vulnerabilities in Extron SMP devices.
 It allows web admins to execute arbitrary commands and spawn shells (both bind and reverse) on the underlying OS.

+## April 17 Update: Additional Affected Device Identified

+Further analysis has revealed that the [Extron SME 211](https://www.extron.com/product/sme211) (firmware ≤ 3.02) is also vulnerable to CVE-2024-50960.

+The [Key Details](#key-details) table above has been revised.

+Organizations deploying the SMP 351H should follow the same [mitigation strategies](#how-to-protect-your-organization), especially around patching and isolating affected units.

 ## Table of Contents

 - [Installation](#installation)